UIUC-iSchool-DataViz/fall2025-acg-acu/week01/lecture01.md

 1. What tools and ecosystems are available for visualizing data?
 1. What systems can be put in place to generate visualizations rapidly and with high-fidelity representation?

 ---

+## Why aren't we learning viz software X?

+This is an *introduction* to data visualization - we will focus on the *fundamentals that underlie* all visualization tools, with a preference for Open Source tools.

+... but check out:

+ * [Tableau videos on MediaSpace](https://mediaspace.illinois.edu/tag/tagid/tableau) and Prof. [Wonderlich](https://ischool.illinois.edu/people/michael-wonderlich)'s courses.
+(Though, you might want to [check out some of the press](https://www.geekwire.com/2023/tableau-has-been-killed-by-salesforce-past-and-current-tableau-employees-gather-at-irish-wake/) about the future of development of Tableau.)
+ * [R/PowerBI](https://www.coursera.org/programs/coursera-for-illinois-gp2ja/learn/tools-exploratory-data-analysis-business) Coursera courses (that you get for free as a UIUC student!)

+---